jakariyaa/cashyo-server/README.md

 ## Project Overview

-The Digital Wallet System API offers a comprehensive solution for managing digital wallets with features such as user registration and authentication, wallet management, and various transaction types including money transfers, cash-in, and cash-out operations.
+The Cashyo Server offers a comprehensive solution for managing digital wallets with features such as user registration and authentication, wallet management, and various transaction types including money transfers, cash-in, and cash-out operations.
 The system implements role-based access control with three distinct user roles:

 - **User**: Can add money, withdraw money, and send money to other users
 - **Agent**: Can perform cash-in and cash-out transactions for users